Hearthstone in esports: 2020

-The seventh Hearthstone World Championship winner was Japanese Kenta "Glory" Sato that received $200,000.
+The seventh Hearthstone World Championship winner was Japanese Kenta "Glory" Sato that received $200,000, beating Jaromír "Jarla" Vyskočil from Czech.

 2021

 The eighth Hearthstone World Championship winner was Japanese Wataru "Posesi" Ishibashi that received $200,000.
 He defeated the 2020 Hearthstone World Champion, Kenta "Glory" Sato, in the final round to win the title.
 This was also the first ever time that the defending champion qualified for the next World Championship tournament, but Kenta "Glory" Sato ended up just one series away from winning it back-to-back.

 2022

 The ninth Hearthstone World Championship winner was German Raphael "Bunnyhoppor" Peltzer that received $100,000.
-He defeated Jack "DeadDraw" Bancroft, who is his teammate in Team Liquid, in the final.
+He defeated Jack "DeadDraw" Bancroft, who was his teammate in Team Liquid at the point, in the final.

 The defending champion Wataru "Posesi" Ishibashi also qualified for the tournament and he ended up losing in the quarterfinal.
+Also, the 2020 World Championship final was replayed in the last game of group B, with Jaromír "Jarla" Vyskočil taking his revenge on Sato "Glory" Kenta this time.

 2023

 The tenth Hearthstone World Championship winner was British Thomas "PocketTrain" Swinton that received $100,000.
 He defeated "CJkaka" from Taiwan in the final.
 En route he defeated fellow countryman, practice partner and sometimes friend British Thomas "Meati" Wayland.